 West Point in Fayette County, Texas — The American South (West South Central)

 Location.
-29° 56.486′ N, 97° 3.699′ W. Marker is in West Point, Texas, in Fayette County.
-Marker is on State Highway 71, on the right when traveling east.
+29° 56.791′ N, 97° 3.244′ W. Marker is in West Point, Texas, in Fayette County.
+Marker is on Woods Prairie Cemetery Lane, 0.4 miles north of State Highway 71, on the left when traveling north.
+The marker is located at the front entrance to the cemetery.
 Touch for map.
-Marker is in this post office area: West Point TX 78963, United States of America.
+Marker is at or near this postal address: 500 Woods Prairie Cemetery Lane, West Point TX 78963, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on October 25, 2020.
-It was originally submitted on June 19, 2009, by Richard Denney of Austin, Texas.
-This page has been viewed 1,779 times since then and 47 times this year.
-Last updated on December 17, 2014, by Michael Heinich of Austin, Texas.
-Photos: 1, 2. submitted on June 19, 2009, by Richard Denney of Austin, Texas. • Bernard Fisher was the editor who published this page.
+This page was last revised on April 19, 2022.
+It was originally submitted on April 19, 2022, by James Hulse of Medina, Texas.
+This page has been viewed 116 times since then and 23 times this year.
+Photos: 1, 2, 3. submitted on April 19, 2022, by James Hulse of Medina, Texas.